CodingElvis/data-analytics-power-bi-report617/README.md

 ## Milestone 10

-NOTE:  This section remains incomplete due to maintenance being required on the database before some of the tasks can be completed.

 The tenth and final milestone involved connecting to, exploring and using SQL to query a postgres database server hosted on Azure.
 This allows metrics to be provided for non Power BI users.

 After connecting to the database we sought to answer five questions.
 These were: